bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Close the **BEAST2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** and **feast** packages.

+## Setting up the Exponential Coalescent Skyline analysis
+We will start with the simpler of the two models, the **exponential coalescent**.
+This model is similar in construction to the **constant coalescent** model applied in the **Skyline plots** tutorial, but instead of assuming that the size of the population remains constant during our individual time intervals, we instead assume that they are experiencing **exponential growth or decline**.
+The advantage of using this model is that while the constant coalescent estimates **constant effective population sizes** within each time interval, the exponential coalescent instead estimates **diversification rates** for each of the time intervals, which is what we would like to infer for our dinosaurs.

+Many of the features we will need in our XML files are not currently implemented in BEAUti.
+However, for both models, we will start our analyses by creating XML files in BEAUti which will then serve as a template for us to alter by hand ("hack") later.

 ### Creating the Analysis Files with BEAUti
 The first step in setting up an analysis in BEAUti is to upload an alignment.
 In our case, we do not have an alignment as we are using a ready-made phylogeny instead, but we will still need to upload an alignment in order to initialise our XML.
 We have provided a dummy `.nexus` file for this purpose, which we will replace later with code that reads in our phylogeny.